lanehale/airline-chatbot/README.md

   - Add support for multiple passengers and passenger types (e.g., adults, children, infants) as allowed by Expedia
   - Expand coverage to more niche destinations and airlines
   - Integrate a generative LLM for more natural, conversational responses
-  - Handle additional intents (e.g., baggage policies, delay information)
+  - Handle additional intents (e.g., baggage policies, airport information)

 ## Acknowledgments